-Ask Keri: Faux meat burgers are having a major moment. but are Impossible Burgers healthy?
+Ask Keri: Faux meat burgers are having a major moment, but are Impossible Burgers healthy?
 Are Beyond Burgers healthy?

-These faux burgers represent a totally different phenomenon compared to companies and chefs that have been trying to make great veggie burgers from whole, fresh vegetables for a long time.
+These faux burgers also represent a totally different phenomenon compared to companies and chefs that have been trying to make great veggie burgers from whole, fresh vegetables for a long time.

 Here’s what you need to know.